matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 design process.
 Not necessarily starting to write your system, but exploring what your system might become, learning about the things that are going to be parts of your system, answering questions, and things like that.
-And that is one of the reasons why I think it is important to work in a language where that kind of work has zero project-y kind of overhead.
+And it is one of the reasons why I think it is important to work in a language where that kind of work has zero project-y kind of overhead.
 That you do not need to have started your thing, or be in a project context to start doing exploratory